 Meena’s movement practice is deeply rooted in bharata natyam, somatic movement, improvisation, and house dance.
 Influential movement teachers include Vasantha Krishnan, Josefina Baez, Zab Maboungou, Marie-Claude Rodrigue, Michael Greyeyes, Dazl, and Rennie Harris.
 Their research interests include: the critical histories of bharata natyam, post-colonial subjectivities, settler-colonial histories, Blackness and anti-Blackness in South Asian communities, subverting spectator-performer relationships, shifting the politics of representation of people of color, improvisational scores, collective creative processes, dance for social justice, and art-making as community-building.

 Meena is currently co-choreaphing a new work entitled KARUPPU with d.
 Sabela grimes.
 Meena is also collaborating as a media designer for d.
-Sabela grimes, Marjani Forte-Saunders, and Sita Frederick.
+Sabela grimes, Marjani Forte-Saunders, Embodiment Project, and two new collaborations soon to be announced.